mick26/working-with-R/README.md

 ###Test Out rCharts

 You should now be able to run the examples give on the [rCharts GitHub site](http://ramnathv.github.io/rCharts/).
 The following is one of the examples given there.
-Enter the code below into __R__ and you should be presented with a new html page with a plot rendered in it.
+Enter the code below into __R__ and you should be presented with a new html page with a plot rendered on it.
 <pre>
 > hair_eye = as.data.frame(HairEyeColor)
 > rPlot(Freq ~ Hair | Eye, color = 'Eye', data = hair_eye, type = 'bar')